 For any business, large or small, running an information security initiative off a spreadsheet is a static, dated, and flawed process.
 By adopting an integrated mindset and utilizing an enterprise risk management solution, you can gain access to your organization's posture as a whole in a way that can align your teams to your business objectives.

 One of the largest obstacles to using GRC in an efficient way in today’s marketplace is the fact that it’s incredibly time-consuming and costly to any organization.
-Proving corporate compliance across frameworks in GRC can take several months, sometimes upwards of a year to conduct a full series of assessments.
-Not only that, but it takes an entirely new workflow to cross-reference GRC efforts, resulting in additional time, labor, and resources.
+Proving corporate compliance across frameworks in GRC can take several months, sometimes upwards of a year, to conduct a full series of assessments.
+It also takes an entirely new workflow to cross-reference GRC efforts, resulting in additional time, labor, and resources.

 Why IRM Is The Future

 While the methodologies of these practices have rapidly changed in the past two decades, the need for more cohesive and unified solutions has also grown in the form of integrated risk management (IRM).
 IRM is a mindset to manage and operate your organization’s cybersecurity program as a whole, not only addressing the errors of GRC platforms but vastly improving on them in a way that can align with any organization today.
-On a fundamental level, communicability, flexibility, and execution make up the philosophy of IRM, and by using an IRM strategy, you can improve decision-making and gain visibility to your organization through one well-rounded solution instead of a suite hosted full of tools.
+On a fundamental level, communicability, flexibility, and execution make up the philosophy of IRM.
+Using an IRM strategy, you can improve decision-making and gain visibility to your organization through one well-rounded solution instead of a suite full of tools.

-Using IRM has numerous benefits compared to the workflows and methodologies of GRC, one of the strongest being cohesiveness and visibility across your entire business, instead of just one segmented area.
+Using IRM has numerous benefits compared to the workflows and methodologies of GRC, one of the strongest being cohesiveness and visibility across your entire business instead of just one segmented area.
 Good IRM platforms enable information security leaders and teams to integrate GRC activities into a central location instead of across modules.
-This can enable an organization to see its posture as a whole and make well-informed decisions based on where to reduce risk or liability in the case of a disaster, as well as ensuring your organization can reliably achieve compliance and can do so in a cost-effective way.
-This in tandem with real-time posturing and audit management capabilities, makes IRM a must-have for organizations looking to stay compliant long term.
+This can enable an organization to see its posture as a whole and make well-informed decisions based on where to reduce risk or liability in the case of a disaster, as well as ensure your organization can reliably achieve compliance.
+It can do so in a cost-effective way.
+This, in tandem with real-time posturing and audit management capabilities, makes IRM a must-have for organizations looking to stay compliant long-term.

 CyberStrong as an IRM Strategy Solution

 If your security team has been considering using a GRC company or is looking for a better way to optimize and integrate its cybersecurity efforts past GRC capabilities, make the shift to integrated risk management with CyberStrong.
-CyberStrong has the ability to show your organization’s cybersecurity posture as a whole and perform internal audits, manage risk and translate in a comprehensive way; processing and automating much of the menial tasks on the backend so your security team can focus on filling in gaps in your organization’s security initiatives.
+CyberStrong has the ability to show your organization’s cybersecurity posture as a whole and perform internal audits, manage risk and translate comprehensively, processing and automating much of the menial tasks on the backend so your security team can focus on filling in gaps in your organization’s security initiatives.
 Fully integrated solutions work in real-time for today’s landscape, not GRC tool suites.
-If you’re curious about how CyberStrong can help accelerate your organization’s security efforts, give us a call at 1-800 NIST CSF or visit our website, here.
+If you’re curious about how CyberStrong can help accelerate your organization’s security efforts, call us at 1-800 NIST CSF or visit our website here.